anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 Disaster recovery testing: A regular exercise that happens once a year or so, that has dierent teams, including IT support specialists, going through simulations of disaster events

-File compression: The les and folder structures are copied and put into an archive
+**File compression**: The les and folder structures are copied and put into an archive

 **Full backup**: The full unmodied contents of all les to be backed up is are included in this backup mechanism whether the data was modied or not

-NAS device: A network aached storage device that has hard drives to automatically create backups and store data
+**NAS device**: A network aached storage device that has hard drives to automatically create backups and store data

 **Preventative measures**: Any procedures or systems in place that will proactively minimize the impact